IntelexTechnologies/api-docs/source/includes/_api-reference.md

 When we make backwards-incompatible changes to the API, we release new versions.
 The current version is **v2** and can be determined with our API base path **/api/v2/**.
 Read our [Intelex platform release notes](https://community.intelex.com/library/knowledgebase/release-notes) to see our API changelog.

 ## API Rate Limiting / Quotas
 To ensure Intelex Platform is reliable and has the expected performance for all users, we limit the number of API calls an API user (or application) can make within a given time period.
-If the limit is exceeded, the API user may be throttled and subsequent requests within the same period will fail (status code 429).
+If the limit is exceeded, the API user may be throttled and subsequent requests will fail returning HTTP resposne code 429 Too Many Requests.
+In such cases, it is the responsibility of the client application to implement appropriate retry logic for requests that fail due to rate limiting.

 ### Limit
-The Intelex Platform API Rate limit is **2 requests per second**.
+The Intelex Platform API Rate limit is **6 requests per second**.

 ### Quota headers
 Quota details may be passed back to the API user/application via response headers.

 Header | Description | Sample value
 ---------- | ------- | -------
-X-RateLimit-Limit	| The request limit per specified unit of time.	| 100 X-RateLimit-Remaining	| The remaining number of requests that API consumers can send in the current time window. | 75 X-RateLimit-Reset	| The UTC epoch timestamp indicating the time of the next quota reset.
-Sent only when quota remains. | 1521214822
-X-RateLimit-Next | The UTC epoch timestamp indicating the time of the next quota reset.
-Sent only when quota is full.	 |1521215291
+Retry-After	| Time in seconds to wait before retrying the request after rate limit is exceeded. | 600

+### Best Practices

+* Use HTTP clients that support automatic retries with an exponential back-off strategy when receiving 429 (Too Many Requests) responses.
+* Avoid spikes of traffic by spreading out API calls over time wherever possible.